-To consider the outcomes from these graphs more rigorously, Table 4 presents our main results for men ages 25-34 with no college degree.
+To consider the outcomes from Figures 2 through 4 more rigorously, Table 4 presents our main results for men ages 25-34 with no college degree.
 We consider the effect of BTB for each race subgroup (white, black, Hispanic).
 Each column adds control variables from equation 1 and/or restricts the sample of analysis.

 Column 1 shows the effects of BTB in the full sample, controlling only for MSA fixed effects.
-With no additional information about the individual or the time period, it appears that BTB reduces the probability that low-skilled white men are employed by statistically-significant 5.0 percentage points (p < 0.01).
-This effect is larger for black men and slightly smaller for Hispanic men.
+With no additional information about the individual or the time period, BTB is associated with a lower probability that low-skilled white men are employed.
+This association is larger for black men and slightly smaller for Hispanic men.